michih57/scala-coding-challenge/README.md

 ]
 ```

+### Additional requirements

+- The path to the file should be configurable
+- Keep in mind that the file might be too large to fit into memomry

 ## Running your service

 We will run your service and see if it does what it is expected to do.